Ramen-C/PomodoroTimer/README.md

 ### 2.1 Product Perspective

-The Pomodoro Timer application is a standalone mobile app designed to help users improve productivity through time management.
-The system provides features such as timers, task management, and progress statistics, enabling users to better allocate and track their time.
-The application is designed around users' task and time management needs, adopting modern architectures and technology stacks to ensure high performance and maintainability.
-Users can select or create tasks and complete them through set Pomodoro Technique cycles.
-Additionally, the app records users' time distribution and working hours on different tasks, helping them reasonably allocate time among multiple tasks.
+The Tomato-Clock app is a standalone mobile app designed to help users increase productivity and focus through scientific time management methods.
+The core functionality of the application is designed around the user's time allocation and task management needs, and uses a modern architecture and technology stack to ensure high performance and good maintainability on different devices.

+The system helps users manage work and study time in the form of Pomodoro technique by providing an intuitive and easy-to-use timer function.
+Users can create, edit, and delete tasks, and set specific tomato time periods for each task.
+At the end of each tomato work cycle, users are automatically prompted to take short breaks, helping them to allocate their energy more efficiently and avoid fatigue.

+In addition to the core timing function, the app also integrates a task management module that enables users to clearly plan their daily, weekly and even long-term goals and to-do lists.
+Through classification and priority Settings, users can better adjust the order of tasks and allocate time reasonably to complete key tasks.

+The application also provides a powerful statistical function to record the user's time distribution, working hours and task completion rate on different tasks.
+Through visualizations and analysis reports, users can gain insight into their time usage patterns and productivity, and identify areas that need to be optimized to improve their work habits.

+The Tomato-Bell application is designed not only to focus on the needs of a single user, but also to support data backup and synchronization across multiple devices, ensuring that users can access and manage tasks seamlessly across different terminals.
+In addition, the system supports personalized Settings, including custom tomato cycle, notification reminders, theme switching and other options to meet the user's personalized preferences and use scenarios.

+In summary, the application aims to help users develop good time management habits and improve task completion efficiency by providing a simple, efficient and comprehensive time management platform, while taking into account the convenience and flexibility of use.

 ### 2.2 Product Functions